 T-Rails are generally uprights with a horizontal upside-down-t-shaped bar connecting them.
 As rails can be incredibly long and numerous, it is vitally important that they are spaced to the correct amount on installation, or trays may not fit as expected.
 Adjusting T-Rails is a tedious job – getting it right the first time will mean an efficient nursery and less disgruntled staff!

 There are many, many trays in the market, both injection molded and Styrofoam and the length of these trays can vary by quite a large margin.
-Therefore, your T-rail benching system needs ideally to accommodate all the different tray length’s, or a policy on tray length must be decided by the nursery at an early stage.
-Add to this the fact that the distance between T-rails when installed will vary slightly due to installer variation it is important therefore to set the benching up in order for the system as a whole to work.
+Therefore, your T-Rail benching system needs ideally to accommodate all the different tray lengths, or a policy on tray length must be decided by the nursery at an early stage.
+Add to this the fact that the distance between T-Rails when installed will vary slightly due to installer variation it is important therefore to set the benching up correctly in order for the system as a whole to work.

 This lip or shelf can be as small as 15mm (0.59”) wide so ensuring right spacing to accommodate all tray lengths is very important to prevent any trays jamming or any trays falling off because they are too short.